 But there’s that one big hitch—your brilliant idea has no funding to back it up.
+You need to learn how to get funding for a startup.
 Not only that, you don’t even have a clue as to where to start.
 It seems like every entrepreneur you hear about has some kind of connection, some friend of a friend, or the kind of entrepreneurial network that provides the opportunity to wander into an elevator with a hotshot investor.
 But not all of us have the chance to hobnob at Bay Area mixers with Evan Williams.

 So what do the rest of us do?
 Dreams destroyed?
 Stuck at a corporate job forever?
 Don’t give up quite yet.